+Under Dutch law, a formally appointed board member ('Director') holds a special position.
 Usually, the general meeting of shareholders is authorised to dismiss or suspend a Director, in accordance with corporate law.
-If the Director also has an employment contract with the company (which is not always automatically the case), and he is dismissed by the shareholders in accordance with the corporate law, his employment contract ends automatically as a consequence of the corporate dismissal.
-This means that you do not have to obtain prior consent of the UWV or ask the Court to dissolve the employment contract.
+If the Director also has an employment agreement with the company (which is not always automatically the case), and he is dismissed by the shareholders in accordance with the corporate law, his employment contract ends automatically as a consequence of the corporate dismissal.
+This means that you do not have to obtain prior consent of the UWV, or ask the Court to dissolve the employment contract.
 Only two protective employment law provisions apply to the Director.
-The first one is that the (contractual or statutory) notice period for termination of the employment contract must be observed.
-The second one is that, if the Director is ill, the employment contract does not end automatically after the corporate dismissal.
+The first one is that the (contractual or statutory) notice period for termination of the employment agreement must be observed.
+The second one is that, if the Director is ill, the employment agreement does not end automatically after the corporate dismissal.
 A Director, who is dismissed, may request the competent court to award compensation for his dismissal via a claim for a reasonable severance payment.
 However, the Director cannot request the court to restore the employment relationship.